Ethereum network: What are the restrictions of Smart Contracts and how to bypass them?

 Smart contracts are an essential part of Ethereum network and its key peculiarity.
 Ethereum is a distributed Blockchain platform, for which programmers can create any computable function.

 Thus, a smart contract is a program, compiled and recorded in Blockchain, with its own network address.
 With the help of this address we can call smart contract code, while a smart contract will be run on one of the nodes, a part of Ethereum network.
 Unlike traditional programs, smart contracts run in a distributed Ethereum network and have some distinctive peculiarities and restrictions

-While blockchain and Ethereum are at their peak, one can get somewhat of a wrong expectations of what they’re supposed to do.
+While Blockchain and Ethereum are at their peak, one can get somewhat of wrong expectations of what they’re supposed to do.
 Here are some cases that cannot be resolved with smart contracts.

 We can set up a time check in a smart contract when we can call the method initiating the payment, but here the following problem arises: we can’t attach to the block timestamp within the contract, as it can be changed by the miner, and thus disrupt the contract or make its completion result unpredictable.
 Also, this peculiarity can be used for intentional manipulation of smart contract behavior.

 The scheme of a smart contract with a deferred payment and external service, which is based on block timestamp checking

 The only guaranteed way to make a deferred call of a smart contract is to link current time check to the number of generated blocks.
 We know an average block generation speed and we can get the exact number of generated blocks (but an average block generation speed can vary).